BalerionGT/Basket-php/README.md

 ## Workflow Overview

 1. **Order Handling:**
-   - Users add products via main.php, which directs to order.php for adding items to the order.
+   - Users add products via `main.php`, which directs to order.php for adding items to the order.

 2. **Offer Display:**
    - `offer.php` fetches and displays current offers to enhance the shopping experience by showing applicable discounts.